vinicius0026/blog/_posts/2020-05-14-adopting-typescript-in-your-vue-application-in-a-sane-way.md

 $ npm install --S decimal.js
 ```

-Now, we will use the `Decimal` type provided by `decimal.js` instead of a raw number in the `src/types/invoice.ts`.
+Now, we will use the `Decimal` class provided by `decimal.js` instead of a raw number in the `src/types/invoice.ts`.
 If we just replace `number` with `Decimal` in the field type, we will get an error: `Cannot find name 'Decimal'`.

 ![Type error when we try to use Decimal directly in our interface definition](../static/images/adopting-typescript-in-your-vue-application-in-a-sane-way/error-using-decimal1.png)